 #6: Make Sure that the Deck of Your SUP has Ample Traction for Your Dog

-When paddle boarding with your dog, it’s best if your pup has some traction pad to stand on for increased grip.
+While inflatable paddle boards are a great choice for paddling with your dog, it’s ideal if your pup has some additional traction at the front of the board to stand on.
 While some boards have extended-length traction pads that are perfect for paddling with a pup, many are simply too short.
 If you find that your dog is in need of additional grip, purchase self-adhesive traction pads and place them at the nose of your board.

 #7: Make Sure that Your Dog is Comfortable Being on Your Board Before Paddling Out